 After the policy syncs (allow up to 8 hours, or trigger a manual sync via the Intune portal or Sync-MDMClientWithManagementService on the device), verify:

-1. On the device: Open an elevated PowerShell prompt and run:
+Open an elevated PowerShell prompt and check the LAPS state:

 Get-LapsAADPassword -DeviceNameOrId $env:COMPUTERNAME -AsPlainText